tail-unica/food-nexus/README.md

         *   `python entity_linking_file/link_off_hum.py`
         *   `python entity_linking_file/link_off_foodkg.py`
         *   `python entity_linking_file/link_hum_hum.py`
     *   **Threshold Filtering:** Use the `filter_association_by_threshold.ipynb` notebook in `entity_linking_file/`.
 This allows you to refine the linking results (e.g., by setting a similarity threshold of 0.975).
-The default value for the threshold is 0.975 for make the resource slimmer and more robust but all value over 0.85 give significative relation.
+The default threshold is 0.975 to make the resource slimmer and more robust, but all values over 0.85 provide significant relations

 7.  **RDF Graph Generation:**
     *   Convert the processed and linked data into RDF triples.
-Execute the following scripts, founded in the `create_rdf_file/` directory:
+Execute the following scripts, found in the `create_rdf_file/` directory:
         *   `python create_rdf_file/hummus_to_rdf_not_infered.py`
         *   `python create_rdf_file/hummus_to_rdf.py`
+        *   `python create_rdf_file/off_to_rdf.py`
         *   `python create_rdf_file/merge_hum_hum_ontology_to_rdf.py`
         *   `python create_rdf_file/merge_off_fkg_ontology_to_rdf.py`
         *   `python create_rdf_file/merge_off_hum_ontology_to_rdf.py`
-        *   `python create_rdf_file/off_to_rdf.py`

 8.  **Final Ontology Merging:**
     *   Execute the `merge_ontology.py` script located in the root directory to combine all generated RDF graphs into the final, unified **FoodNexus** ontology.